 Choosing a new monitor can be extremely challenging.
 There are so many different brands, each with their own strengths and weaknesses.
 It's easy to get confused with the different lineups, marketing terms, and new models coming out each year, so how do they perform one over another?
 From the overall design, performance, and extra features, each brand does things a bit differently.

 We've bought and tested over 270 monitors, including models from over 20 different brands, and below are our recommendations for the best monitor brands and the best gaming monitor brands available in the U.S. This list isn't exhaustive as there are many great monitors by other brands, but these are the most popular brands.
 Also, see our recommendations for the best monitors, the best gaming monitors, and the best office monitors.

-Acer is a Taiwanese computer and electronics hardware company that was founded in 1976.
-They produce all kinds of different computer products, like laptops, desktops, tablets, projectors, and of course monitors.
-Acer offers displays for both gamers and those looking for a simple monitor for the office, and they tend to cost less than the competition.
-Their monitors are also versatile, as you can get a gaming monitor with good office features and performance, like the Acer Nitro XF243Y Pbmiiprx, which is a low-cost option that you can use for gaming and office work alike.
-Another thing that Acer excels at is their ergonomics, as most of their monitor models come with an easily-adjustable stand.
+Acer is a Taiwanese computer and electronics hardware company founded in 1976.
+They offer displays for gamers and those looking for a simple monitor for the office, and they tend to cost less than the competition.
+Their monitors are also versatile, as you can get a gaming model with good office features, which is great if you work during the day and game at night with your at-home setup.
+Another thing Acer excels at is ergonomics, as most of their models come with an easily-adjustable stand.